|Salary||$39.55 - $49.39/hour; $6,855.33 - $8,560.93/month; $82,264.00 - $102,731.20/year|

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Training: Equivalent to an Associate's degree from an accredited college with major course work in engineering, surveying or a related field.
+Training: Equivalent to a Bachelor's degree from an accredited college or university.
+Designated positions may require major course work in specific and concentrated areas of study.

 Required License or Certificate: